fruffy/Sublime-P4/README.md

 # Sublime-P4
-Sublime Text syntax highlighting for P4 language.
+Sublime Text syntax highlighting for the P4 language.

-Install:
-Via Package Control: search for p4 syntax highlighter.
-Manual: clone this repo into your Sublime Packages folder.
+To install clone this repository into your Sublime Packages folder.